Double standard? Democrats say Trump gets free pass on his age

 “Biden’s age isn’t just a Fox News trope; it’s been the subject of dinner-table conversations across America this summer,” the columnist wrote.
 “Biden has another chance to say no — to himself, this time — by withdrawing from the 2024 race.
 It might not be in character for Biden, but it would be a wise choice for the country.”

-“Something about hypotheticals not rooted in any suggestion of reality sucking up all of the air in the room just doesn’t sit right with me,” Symone Sanders, a former Biden campaign spokeswoman who served as Vice President Harris’ press secretary, wrote on X, formerly known as Twitter.
+“Something about hypotheticals not rooted in any suggestion of reality sucking up all of the air in the room just doesn’t sit right with me,” Symone Sanders-Townsend, a former Biden campaign spokeswoman who served as Vice President Harris’s press secretary, wrote on X, formerly known as Twitter.

 “So, Biden will be the Dem’s nominee.
 Harris is on the ticket,” Sanders added.
 “The [question] to ask is ‘will people vote for them?’
 Not ‘should he run?’”